What happens when you ASS U ME?

 A new piece of the earthquake puzzle

-•5 October 2012 • Leave a Comment
+•5 October 2012 • 1 Comment

 A paper, in the journal Science, comes out today, which presents new data and insight on earthquake physics*.
 Numerous experiments have been conducted by researchers all over the globe to approximate the physical conditions (lithology, pressure, temperature, etc.) where earthquakes occur.
 This paper presents a new type of experiment, which they call “Earthquake-Like Slip Events” (or ELSE experiments).
 So, what makes this procedure different?
 A short summary on the paper was already written, so I will not bother repeating it.
 I just wanted to elaborate on an aspect of ELSE that is pretty awesome.